BrunoCaseiro/brunocaseiro.github.io/_posts/2024-03-16-Vroomnerable.ova.md

 1) Copy the exploit 10 times to **/opt/race/**
 2) Run **sudo /root/leclerc**
 3) Collect the length of the executing and deleting windows
-4) Repeat steps 1-3 with more files
+4) Repeat steps 1-3 with more files each time

 In practice...

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/8c8cfc0f-6b00-4989-8a0b-7bc7b5a71f3d)

-Here are the experiment results.
-This will, of course, depend on the VMs resources:
+Here are the experiment results:

 | **Files**  | **Started deleting files** | **Finished deleting files** | **Deletion Δ** | **Started Executing files** | **Finished executing files** | **Execution Δ** |
 | --- | --- | --- | --- | --- | --- | --- |